 Most varieties of Oreo cookies are suitable for vegans as they do not contain any animal-derived ingredients.
 However, those that are dipped in chocolate or have ice cream inside will not be vegan-friendly.

 Are Party Rings vegan?

 Fox’s Party Rings have been suitable for vegans since 2014 when they removed all animal-derived ingredients from the recipe.
 Mini Party Rings are also vegan-friendly.

 Some brands of pink wafer biscuits are suitable for vegans, but others contain milk.
-The best vegan ones are Crawford’s Pink Wafers (which are available to buy in Waitrose, Ocado and Amazon) or Asda’s own brand of pink wafers.
+Those looking for vegan-friendly pink wafers should choose Crawford’s Pink Wafers (which are available to buy in Waitrose, Ocado and Amazon) or Asda’s own brand of pink wafers.